mjordan/islandora_repository_reports/modules/islandora_repository_reports_oai_usage/README.md

 ## Overview

-This module records usage of the OAI-PMH endpoint provided by the REST OAI-PMH module, starting immediately after this module is enabled.
+This module records usage of the endpoint provided by the REST OAI-PMH module, starting immediately after this module is enabled.
 It then renders a summary of that usage as a bar chart, broken down by month.

-A "harvest" is a request using the OAI-PMH `ListRecords` verb, e.g., `/oai/request?verb=ListRecords`.
+OAI-PMH harvesters make a number of requests to a repository to get all of the records.
+The first request is different from subsequent requests that are part of the same harvest in that they do not contain a `resumptionToken` argument.
+Using this pattern, this module defines a "harvest" by the initial request to the OAI-PMH endpoint contains the `ListRecords` verb but does not contain the request argument `resumptionToken`.

 ## Installation